ereismatias/ereismatias/README.md

 Under construction! 🚧

 - 🔭 I’m currently working as ...
 ABAP Developer
 - 🌱 I’m currently learning ...
-NodeJS and ReacJS
+ABAP RAP, Joule, IA, NodeJS and ReacJS
 - 👯 I’m looking to collaborate on ...
 Blockchain
 - 💬 Ask me about ...
-ABAP and Blockchain
+ABAP, IA and Blockchain
 - 📫 How to reach me: ...
 See below
 - ⚡ Fun fact: ... keep it simple! let´s code!